cyclus/cyclus.github.com/source/arche/tutorial_py/index.rst

 =======================================
 In this tutorial, we will work through a number of steps for creating a Facility archetype for Cyclus.
-This tutorial assumes that the learner is already reasonably familiar with programming in C++ and with the primary vocabulary of Cyclus.
+This tutorial assumes that the learner is already reasonably familiar with programming in Python and with the primary vocabulary of Cyclus.
 We also assume that the learner has a Github account.

 Overview